lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 Our development organization includes somewhere around 300 developers.
 My main team fluctuates between 8 and 14 and includes interns, devs, QA engineers, and a dev manager.
 Our technical backgrounds vary wildly which has presented a challenge to our goal to create a cross-functional team.
 To compensate, I've made learning a central part of our team's culture.
 We've had to learn and teach a wide variety of technical and business process topics.
 Myself and the senior developers have tried to bring our knowledge level to where the team is at in order to create a shallow on-ramp.
 So far, it's worked out quite well and we've built a fairly cross-functional skillset across the team.

-We also have an extended family that includes a product manager,a UX designer, and a UX Researcher.
+We also have an extended family that includes a product owner, a UX designer, and a UX Researcher.
 They help bring us closer to our customers, and are invaluable in ensuring that we're looking beyond the code to the heart of the business challenges before us.

 As far as the [Staff Eng Archetypes](https://staffeng.com/guides/staff-archetypes), I was originally deployed to this product as a *Solver*.
 I was challenged to get delivery on track while ensuring that the move from an on-prem monolithic world-view to a cloud-native one was central to our delivery approach.
 I've played the *Tech Lead* role several times in my career, and while I do enjoy the ability to focus on execution in a limited scope, I generally get restless.
 I inevitably get curious about broader organizational technical concerns, and especially the overarching strategy and OKRs.
 In my last job I was a *Right Hand* and worked across multiple projects that were challenged.
 That has been my least favorite role because you never get to stay long enough to see how things really play out.
 I gravitate most towards the *Architect* archetype because it’s generally a good mix of strategy, technical, architecture, and mentorship.
 I also enjoy the variation.